Lock in Savings: Secure a Cheaper Octopus Energy Tariff Before April 2025 Price Cap Rise.

 Martin Lewis warns that 80% of homes are already paying on the Price Cap v a cheaper fixed tariff.

-On 14th January 2025, Martin Lewis warned consumers against overpaying for energy.
+Martin Lewis has warned consumers against overpaying for energy.
 He pointed out that 80% of households are on the Energy Price Cap, which he called the “pants cap,” suggesting that many are already paying more than they need to.
 You can see this broadcast on ITVX.

-If you aren’t a person who likes a bet my advice would be to take the Octopus 16-month fixed tariff now.
+If you aren’t a person who likes a bet my advice would be to take the Octopus 14-month fixed tariff now.
 It is a sure win with no exit fees.
 You feel you have to look for the catch but there isn’t one.
-You can lock in a cheaper rate now and if predictions are wrong you can switch to another tariff and it won’t cost you a penny.
+You can lock in a cheaper rate now and if predictions are wrong for the rest of 2025 you can switch to another tariff and it won’t cost you a penny.

 Is it time to switch to an Octopus Energy Fixed tariff?